tsahara/r7rs/content/procs.md

 \proto{open-output-file}{ string}{file library procedure}
 \proto{open-binary-output-file}{ string}{file library procedure}}

-Takes a \var{string} naming an output file to be created and returns a textual output port or binary output port that is capable of writing data to a new file by that name.
+Takes a _string_ naming an output file to be created and returns a textual output port or binary output port that is capable of writing data to a new file by that name.